Gilt-edged securities: Coupon rate

 Conventional gilts are denoted by their coupon rate and maturity year, e.g. 4 1/4% Treasury Gilt 2055.
-The coupon paid on the gilt typically reflects the market rate of interest at the time of issue of the gilt, and indicates the cash payment per £100 that the holder will receive each year, split into two payments in March and September.
+The coupon paid on the gilt typically reflects the market rate of interest at the time of issue of the gilt, and indicates the cash payment per £100 that the holder will receive each year, split into two semi-annual payments.

 Gilt names

 Historically, gilt names referred to their purpose of issuance, or signified how a stock had been created, such as 10 1/4% Conversion Stock 1999; or different names were used for different gilts simply to minimise confusion between them.
 In more recent times, gilts have been generally named Treasury Stocks.
 Since 2005–2006, all new issues of gilts have been called Treasury Gilts.

 Trends

 The most noticeable trends in the gilt market in recent years have been: